benhurley/nyc-restaurant-info/README.md

 ## Local Development

-This app has the skeloton of a MERN app and configured to proxy backend requests to a local Node server, but we are currently only using the front end for cost-saving purposes.
+This app has the skeloton of a MERN app and is configured to proxy backend requests to a local Node server, but we are currently only using the front end for cost-saving purposes.
 The following steps assume the website is static and may be updated in the future.

 ### Spin the React UI